Flammability and fire retardancy of leather

 Fire protection and leather

-Leather barely burns.
-If you hold a lighter to a piece of leather, it will shrink and curl, but it hardly catches fire or continues to burn.
-Therefore, it is easier to make leather flame retardant than other materials.
+If you hold a lighter to a piece of leather, it may shrink and char but will often not continue to burn.
+Therefore, it is easier compared to other materials to provide leather with additional flame-retardant properties.
 Leatherette is much more flammable than genuine leather.

 Aircraft leather, leather on ships, trains and buses must meet minimum standards for fire protection.
 Special demands on flammability also apply in public buildings (hotels, waiting areas, administrative buildings, retirement homes, etc.).